 Research Fellow in Contemporary Theology

-Archbishop of Great Britain in the Apostolic Episcopal Church, Vice-Chancellor of the University, Professorial Fellow and Percy Dearmer Professor of Liturgical Studies
+Archbishop of Great Britain and Chancellor of the Apostolic Episcopal Church, Professorial Fellow and Percy Dearmer Professor of Liturgical Studies

 The Most Revd.
 Paget E.J.
 Mack